willaboza/P2P_Comms_Sys/README.md

   device it will then extract information from the asynchronous data stream.
 An acknowledgment will be sent back to the source address if one was requested to notify them of successful receipt of the data packet.

-Project Steps:
+## Project Steps:

-  1)   On power up toggle on-board green LED on and off
+  1. On power up toggle on-board green LED on and off.

+  2. Setup UART0 TX to interface with a PC using TeraTerm.

-  2-3) Setup UART0 Tx and Rx to interface with a PC through TeraTerm.
+  3. Setup UART0 Rx to interface with a PC using TeraTerm.

+  4. Use UART1 Tx to send data between nodes over the RS-485.

-  4-5) Use UART1 Tx and Rx to send data between nodes over the RS-485.
+  5. Use UART1 Rx to send data between nodes over the RS-485.

-  6)   Build a transmit table for queuing messages to be sent over RS-485.
+  6. Build a transmit table for queuing messages to be sent over RS-485.
 The transmit table contains fields for the destination address, sequence number, command, channel, size of data, data, checksum, transmissions to go, and a valid bit.
 (Note: Set valid bit as true only after all other fields for entry in transmit table have been filled.)

      For each message to transmit an open row in the transmit table, indicated by a valid bit value of 0, will be found and then populated.

-  7)  Once the valid bit is set to True the data packet will be marked for transmission over the RS-485 bus.
+  7. Once the valid bit is set to True the data packet will be marked for transmission over the RS-485 bus.
      A message is transmitted by sending a byte at a time.
 The first byte will be written to the UART1_DATA_REG to "prime the pump".
 Once sent, the next byte to be transmitted will wait for an interrupt on the UART1 Transmit FIFO to send.